carlosroman/docker-wiremock/README.md

 ### Installation

-1.You can build an image from Dockerfile: `docker build -t="carlosroman/wiremock" github.com/carlosroman/docker-wiremock`
+You can install the image from Docker Hub by running: `docker pull carlosroman/wiremock`

 ### Usage
 ```